seanox/xml-micro-exchange-php/manual/configuration.md

 # Configuration

+__This chapter is only relevant if you want to run the Datasource on your own server.
+If you want to use an existing Datasource on the Internet, you can skip this chapter.__

 The REST API is configured as an absolute (hungry) virtual path.
 So all requests starting with the virtual path are redirected to the PHP script `./service.php`.
 Means that the script itself cannot be called.